 “The lifetime mortgage has ensured my son now feels secure,” she told us.
 “That is worth more than any money in the world.”

 “He texted me recently and said, ‘Hey Mum, now I’ve got my own place, would you like to come over for a cuppa?’
 That’s what I wanted to hear!"

 How do you start releasing equity for retirement?

 You can only take out equity release through a qualified financial adviser, who will make sure it’s the right choice for you.
 They’ll cover topics like:

 - Checking other options: They’ll help you see if you can borrow money in any other, cheaper ways, or pull together the sum you need without taking out a loan

-- Avoiding negative equity: We and many other providers offer a no negative equity guarantee, so you’ll never have to pay back more than the total value of your home.
+- Avoiding negative equity: We and many other providers offer a No Negative Equity Guarantee, so you’ll never have to pay back more than the total value of your home.
 If you choose our Payment Term Lifetime Mortgage product, this guarantee won't apply to any monthly repayments that you might miss though.
 And as a last resort your home may be repossessed.

 - Protecting inheritances: Your lifetime mortgage, and any unpaid interest, will be paid back from the value of your home.
 You can choose to protect some of that value, reserving it for your beneficiaries.